numsim-group/klimakoffer/milestone6/milestone6_project.md

 +++

-# Milestone 6 - Fixing Stability in the spatial 2D Energy Balance Modell
+# Milestone 6 - Fixing Stability in the spatial 2D Energy Balance Model

 ## Fixing Stability in the spatial 2D Energy Balance Modell